Matthew W. Rappleye, Esq.

-Matthew W. Rappleye, Esq., Chair of the Insurance Law Group, concentrates his practice on health law, appellate and post-trial advocacy, and insurance coverage issues.
+Matthew W. Rappleye, Esq., concentrates his practice on health law, appellate and post-trial advocacy, and insurance coverage issues.
 His practice involves the representation of hospitals, doctors, and healthcare professionals and includes counseling, mitigation, and litigation.
 He advises healthcare clients on risk mitigation, quality improvement, and medical staff issues.
 Matt works with hospitals and physician practices on issues pertaining to electronic health records and implementing and managing electronic medical records systems.
 In addition, he maintains an active litigation practice defending healthcare providers in professional liability matters.

-Matt has worked closely with the Pennsylvania Department of Insurance and Mcare on various issues pertaining to professional liability insurance coverage.
-He has participated in Insurance Department hearings regarding questions pertaining to Mcare coverage and has litigated Mcare coverage in the Commonwealth Court.
+Matt has worked closely with the Pennsylvania Insurance Department and Mcare on various issues pertaining to professional liability insurance coverage.
+He has participated in Pennsylvania Insurance Department hearings regarding questions pertaining to Mcare coverage and has litigated Mcare coverage in the Commonwealth Court.

 Matt also has an extensive appellate practice and presents arguments and briefs regularly in the Pennsylvania Superior Court, Commonwealth Court, and the U.S. Court of Appeals for the Third Circuit.
 Matt has briefed and argued appellate victories for his clients in each of these venues in a wide range of issues.